mscastillo/FSE/README.md

 > [Visualizing High-Dimensional Data Using t-SNE](http://lvdmaaten.github.io/tsne/). *Journal of Machine Learning Research* (2008).

 The main script, `tSNE_analysis.m`, depends on the [MATLAB implementation](http://lvdmaaten.github.io/tsne/) of the tSNE method.
-Edit the parameters on the the top of the script for adding the full/relative path to the tSNE algorithm.
-Once run, the script ask for an input file with the data, in the format described above.
+The original code from the tSNE algorithm can be found in [Simple_tSNE/](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis/Simple_tSNE).
+Check that the path to it is correctly added at the begining of the main script.

 tSNE is an stochastic method that will produce a different result every time.
-For repeatability, the randomness is controlled by fixing the random seed.
+For repeatability, the randomness is controlled by fixing the seed of the random generator.
 To initialize the tSNE solution, the script first computes the PCA and finds the number of components comprising a given level of variability.
-For convenience, PCA and tSNE results are rotated using the varimax transformation.

 > [Best Practices in Exploratory Factor Analysis](http://pareonline.net/pdf/v10n7.pdf). *Practical Assessment, Research & Evaluation* (2005).

 `tSNE_analysis.m` will outputs a set of 2D and 3D plots with the PCA and the tSNE results.
-The 2D figure also includes a classification using a Quadratic Discriminant Analysis (QDA).
+For convenience, PCA and tSNE results are rotated using the varimax transformation.
+The 2D figure also includes a classification using the Quadratic Discriminant Analysis (QDA).

 ![2D and 3D tSNE plots](https://github.com/mscastillo/Analyses/blob/master/tSNE_analysis/tSNE.jpeg)

-Additionally, it will output a set of *csv* files with the PCA, the 2D-tSNE and the 3D-tSNE coordinates.
+Finally, the script it will output a set of *csv* files with the PCA, the 2D-tSNE and the 3D-tSNE coordinates.

 # `BDT_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis)